yangymargaret/REUNION/README.md

 multi-omics data

 REUNION is an integrative computational framework which utilizes the single cell multi-omics data as input to infer peak-transcription factor (TF)-gene triplet regulatory associations and predict genome-wide TF binding activities in the peaks with or without TF motifs detected.
-REUNION unites two functionally cooperative methods Unify and ReDiscover.
+REUNION unites two functionally cooperative methods Unify and Rediscover.
 Unify performs regulatory association estimation utilizing the single-cell multi-omics data.
-ReDiscover takes the regulatory associations estimated by Unify as input to perform TF binding prediction.
+Rediscover takes the regulatory associations estimated by Unify as input to perform TF binding prediction.
 Unify and Rediscover supports each other within one framework.

 Unify